 Do you or your customer want to change the travel agreement?
 The following rules apply:

-- If your customers want to change the agreement, you may refuse.
-If you do accept, the customer bears the associated costs.
+- If your customer wants to change the agreement, you may refuse.
+If you do accept, you may ask the customer to bear the associated costs.

-- If you want to make radical changes (for example travelling 2 days later than agreed), your customer is does not have to simply accept these.
-Your customers may beentitled to a refund of the travel costs and to compensation.
+- If you want to make radical changes (for example travelling 2 days later than agreed), your customer does not have to simply accept these.
+Your customers may be entitled to a refund of the travel costs and to compensation.

-- If you want to make a minor change (e.g. change in departure time), your customers may reject it.
-They can only do so if this causes them inconvenience, for example, if they miss an excursion because of the change.
+- If you want to make a minor change, your customer may reject it.
+They can only do so if this causes them inconvenience.
+For example, if they miss an excursion because of a change in departure time.

 Cancelling a travel agreement

 Your customer may cancel the travel agreement before their holiday starts.
 You can deduct any cancellation costs from the sum you refund.
 If the holiday destination has been labelled as unsafe (in Dutch), your customer does not have to pay cancellation fees.